 Presenting at a rate of 1.4 per 100 encounters, knee pain the second most common musculoskeletal reason for presentation to general practice after back pain, and the joint most affected by sports injuries.
+Presentations of knee pain are practically divided into post-trauma or not.
 GP registrars are likely to be familiar with the emergency management of knee injuries, but less familiar with the management of more chronic problems.
 GP registrars need to be competent in the assessment of knee pain, including focussed history taking and clinical examination, appropriate investigations, and practical management.
 See related teaching plans on Gout, Bursitis and Acute Monoarthritis.